HeBing/Notes4AdvancedR/README.md

     * develop a scientific mindset: try & error

 ### [Data sturcture](http://adv-r.had.co.nz/Data-structures.html)
-1. When you attempt to combined different types of atomic vectors, they will be __coerced__ to the most flexible type.
-Types from least to most flexible are: logic, integer, double, and character.
+1. When you attempt to combined different types of atomic vectors, they will be *_coerced_* to the most flexible type.
+Types from least to most flexible are: __logic, integer, double, and character__.
 2. All objects can have arbitrary additional attributes.
 Attributes can be thought as named list.
+(BH: I found that for objects of base types, their attributes do not contain class; though their class can be accessed through `class()`.
+For S3 objects, the attributes contain a named element `class`).
 3. `structure()` function returns a new object with modified attributes, e.g., `structure(1:10, my_attribute = "This is a vector")`.
+(BH: replace `my_attribute` with `class` and this is the way to create an S3 object of the class type).
 4. Remove names of vectors by `unname(x)` or `names(x) = NULL`.
 5. In data loading functions in R, you can use `stringsAsFactor=FALSE` to preventing automatic conversion of character to factor.
+(BH: it turns out that setting this arg to FALSE is very helpful/even necessarily when reading tables.)
-6. use `dimnames()` to change names of array
+6. use `dimnames()` to change names of array.
 7. `abind()` is the generalized version for `cbind()`/`rbind()` for array. `aperm()` is the generalization of `t()` for array.
 8. Under the hood, data frame is a list of equal-length vectors.
 9. __You can add a column that is a list/array/matrix to a dataframe, using `I()`, e.g. `dfl <- data.frame(x = 1:3, y = I(list(1:2,1:3,1:4)))`__.